-Always Save Leftover Grout
+Should I Always Save Leftover Unmixed Grout?

 It was quite thoughtful to leave behind some of the extra building materials.
 I did that with my last home whenever I could.
-In my case I used an oversized brick to construct my chimneys.
+In my case, I used an oversized brick to construct my chimneys.
 Knowing it would be almost impossible to locate in the future, I saved about fifty for a future homeowner should they need them for any reason.

-Matching Grout Requires Patience
+Does Matching Grout Requires Patience?

 Matching interior grout can be a challenge, but it’s not impossible.
 As with most things if you want perfection you need to invest some time and effort.
 I agree with you about how important it is to match both the grout color and texture.
 No matter how wide the grout lines are, if they don’t match you can see it right away.

-Deep Clean Existing Grout
+Should I Deep Clean Existing Grout?

 The matching process starts by deep cleaning the grout.
 I’ve had the best success doing this with Stain Solver certified organic oxygen bleach.
 This is a powder you mix with hot tap water.